 Omitted from all the earliest manuscripts, but probably still a true story.
 Found in various places in various manuscripts, mainly in John but also in Luke.

 The Mount of Olives (v.
 1) and "sat down and taught" (v.
-2) are never mentioned otherwise in John, but are mentioned in the Synoptics.
+2) are never mentioned otherwise in John but are mentioned in the Synoptics.

 Scribes (v.
-3) are also never mentioned elsewhere in John, he relates mostly to the Pharisees.
+3) are also never mentioned elsewhere in John; he relates mostly to the Pharisees.

 Unnatural transition to v.
-12. Who are "them", when there were none left?
+12. Who are "them", when there are none left?

 "At this, those who heard began to go away one at a time, the older ones first, until only Jesus was left, with the woman still standing there.
 Jesus straightened up and asked her, "Woman, where are they?
 Has no one condemned you?"
 "No one, sir," she said.
 "Then neither do I condemn you," Jesus declared.
 "Go now and leave your life of sin."
 When Jesus spoke again to the people, he said, "I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life."
 John 8:9-12